 Rejoice in hope, be patient in tribulation, be constant in prayer.
 Romans 12:12

-St James and St Nicholas Church es will similarly close for public worship in order to protect the most vulnerable and avoid spread of the virus.
+St James and St Nicholas Churches remain closed for public worship in order to protect the most vulnerable and avoid spread of the virus.
 I will record a short devotion for each Sunday and stream to view on our website and Facebook

 Please do be in touch with one another and with me, particularly if you or anyone you become aware of feels isolated, is ill, or would value some personal contact or care.

-In the meantime I send you all good wishes for the New Year, together with my hopes and prayers that 2021 will herald a turning point for the better in our individual, community, national and global lives.
+We continue to hope and pray that 2021 will herald a turning point for the better in our individual, community, national and global lives.

 Your affectionate friend and Chaplain,